ShawnBIT/UNet-family/README.md

 # Introduction
+Since 2015, UNet has made major breakthroughs in the segmentation of medical imaging, opening the era of deep learning.
+Later researchers have made a lot of improvements on the basis of Unet, thus improving the effect and performance of semantic segmentation.

 In this project, we have compiled the semantic segmentation models related to UNet(UNet family) in recent years.
 My implement is mainly based on pytorch, and other implements are collected from paper author or excellent repositories.
  For the record, this project is still under construction.
 If you have any advice or question, please raise an issue or contact me from email.